mdeacey/facebook-gpt-shopify/docs/day_three.md

+I'll update the chapter to reflect the simplified "dump" approach for the Shopify OAuth callback, replacing the manual data extraction with a direct return of the GraphQL response data.
+I'll also address the potential bug where `price_rules` and `discount_codes` were extracted from the same `codeDiscountNodes` field, clarify the response structure, and ensure the documentation aligns with the new implementation.
+The changes will be focused on the relevant sections (`routes.py` and the narrative) while keeping other parts (e.g., `utils.py`, `app.py`, environment variables, etc.) unchanged unless necessary for clarity or correctness.

+Below is the updated version of **Chapter 3: Implementing Shopify OAuth with FastAPI for a Sales Bot**, incorporating the simplified response structure and addressing the `price_rules`/`discount_codes` duplication.

+---

 # Chapter 3: Implementing Shopify OAuth with FastAPI for a Sales Bot

 This chapter focuses on implementing a Shopify OAuth flow in your FastAPI application to authenticate with Shopify and fetch comprehensive data for a GPT Messenger sales bot.
-Using Shopify’s GraphQL Admin API, the flow retrieves shop details, products, inventory, price rules, discount codes, marketing events, locations, collections, articles, blogs, pages, inventory items, product tags, product types, and product variants in a single API call, optimizing performance and simplifying data retrieval.
+Using Shopify’s GraphQL Admin API, the flow retrieves shop details, products, inventory, discount codes, marketing events, locations, collections, articles, blogs, pages, inventory items, product tags, product types, and product variants in a single API call, optimizing performance and simplifying data retrieval.
 This setup supports the bot in promoting products, sharing promotions, and answering customer inquiries effectively.
 The project already includes a Facebook OAuth setup (from Chapter 2), which remains unchanged in this chapter.
 We’ll focus solely on the Shopify OAuth implementation, explaining each component, its purpose, and why this approach aligns with professional Python development practices.

 ---